eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 </pre>

-####Get ioFabric Registries
+####Get ioFog Registries

-This endpoint provides the list of Docker container registries that the ioFabric instance needs to load container images from.
+This endpoint provides the list of Docker container registries that the ioFog instance needs to load container images from.
 Login credentials are provided for each registry.
 Information about whether or not a registry is secure is also provided.
 If a registry is not secure, it should be added to the Docker daemon "insecure" list.
 If a registry is secure, it may or may not require a certificate in order to access it.
 If it does, the certificate will be provided directly in the API response.
 Note that this field may contain intermediate certificates bundled into the certificate chain, making this a rather large amount of text.
 The certificate example shown in this documentation is merely a placeholder.

 #####Endpoint